 In a study involving 934 patients with sigmoid diverticulitis, Ritz et al found that the risk of free perforation in acute sigmoid diverticulitis decreases with the increases in the number of previous episodes of sigmoid diverticulitis.
 They concluded that the first episode has the highest risk for a free perforation.
 Therefore, the indication for colectomy should not be made based on the potential risk of free perforation.

 Wound infection rates correlate with the bacterial load in the bowel, so this complication occurs more often with colonic perforation (eg, perforated diverticulitis).
 The judicious use of prophylactic antibiotics has been demonstrated to reduce the incidence of wound infection in contaminated and potentially contaminated wounds.

 Wound failure (partial or total disruption of any or all layers of the operative wound) may occur early (ie, wound dehiscence) or late (ie, incisional hernia).
 The following factors are associated with wound failure:

-Localized abdominal abscess
+Localized abdominal abscess may develop.

 Multiorgan failure and septic shock may develop.
 Septicemia is defined as proliferation of bacteria in the bloodstream resulting in systemic manifestations such as rigors, fever, hypothermia (in gram-negative septicemia with endotoxemia), leukocytosis or leukopenia (in profound septicemia), tachycardia, and circulatory collapse.
 Septic shock is associated with a combination of the following:

 Gram-negative infections are associated with a much worse prognosis than gram-positive infections, possibly because of associated endotoxemia.

-Renal failure and fluid, electrolyte, and pH imbalance
+Renal failure and fluid, electrolyte, and pH imbalance may occur.

-Mechanical intestinal obstruction: Mechanical obstruction of the intestine is most often caused by postoperative adhesions.
+Mechanical obstruction of the intestine is most often caused by postoperative adhesions.

 The following factors may cause a predisposition to postoperative delirium: